 The rarer the 1901 Indian head pennies in your collection, the more buyers will be willing to pay for them.
 The Indian head penny was only made at one mint in 1901, unlike other coins that were made in places like New Orleans, Carson City, and San Francisco.

 That means there is no rarity due to mint marks, as they all have none.
-However, the Philadelphia mint produced 1901-proof coins.
-This makes proof coins rare, and they are highly demanded by collectors.
+However, the Philadelphia Mint produced 1901-proof coins.
+This makes proof coins rare, and collectors highly demand them.
 You can get between $140 and $2500 for 1901 Indian-head penny-proof coins, which is not the highest amount you can get.

 Historical Significance of the Coin

 The 1901 Indian head pennies are an indication that the native Americans are as much a part of America’s history as any other people.
 So, the Indian Head series is a favorite among coin collectors who are interested in how coins have changed over time.